htutwaiphyoe/mastering-nodejs/beginner-to-advanced/book-store/README.md

 **Watch out:** `drizzle-kit` does not manage Postgres extensions.
 If your schema uses something like a trigram index, `CREATE EXTENSION pg_trgm` won't be generated for you — you have to add it to the migration SQL by hand.

+### Joining tables (leftJoin)

+A join lets a single query pull related rows from two tables at once, matching them on a shared value.
+Since a book stores only its author's id, a join is how you return the whole author alongside the book instead of just that id — the database matches each book to the author whose id equals the book's stored author id, and hands back both together.

+The important idea is the difference between a **left** join and an **inner** join.
+A left join always keeps every row from the "left" (main) table — here, books — even when there's no matching row on the other side; the missing side simply comes back empty.
+An inner join is stricter: it only returns rows where *both* sides have a match, so a book with no matching author would disappear from the results entirely.

+In this project every book has a required author (the foreign key is not-null), so the two kinds of join would behave identically.
+But a left join is the safer default because it never silently drops your main record just because a related row happens to be missing — you'd rather get the book back with an empty author than get nothing at all.
+You reach for an inner join only when you specifically *want* to require the match and exclude the unmatched rows.

+One practical wrinkle worth remembering: the result of a join isn't a single flat object.
+It comes back grouped by table — the book's columns under one key, the author's under another — so if you want a tidy response with the author nested inside the book, you reshape it yourself before sending it back.

 ## 6. IDs: identity vs UUID

 There are two natural choices for a primary key, and they trade off differently: